thundergolfer/thundergolfer.github.io/collections/_posts/2022-08-05-stringio-bytes-written-per-second.md

 ## Initial debugging

-This kind of blow up was dramatic and initially unexplainable, and it wouldn’t be in the spirit of the quiz to shrug and move on, so I stopped and began spelunking in the deeper layers of this short code snippet.
+This kind of blow up was dramatic and initially unexplainable.
+It wouldn’t have been in the spirit of the quiz to shrug and move on, so I stopped and began spelunking in the deeper layers of this short code snippet.

 ### plasma-umass / **scalene**